kb-dk/access-digital-objects/cop-backend.md

       type="application/rss+xml"/>
 ```

-Note that from what you see above is that this search result starts
-with record 1 out of 104820 and that you obtain them in chunks of 40
+This search result starts with record 1 out of 104820, you obtain them in chunks of 40
 items.
-You adjust your retrieval using the `page` and `itemsPerPage` [CGI variables](cop-backend.md#query-parameters-in-cop)
+You can adjust your retrieval using the `page` and `itemsPerPage` [CGI variables](cop-backend.md#query-parameters-in-cop)

 ## Examples